Race, Gender, and Sexuality Studies Department (ERS/RGS)

 Race, Gender, and Sport

 Sport has long occupied a place at the heart of American culture and society.
 Organized athletics have also served as symbolic sites of protest, power, and inclusion for the nation's populations marginalized, oppressed, and discriminated against based on their racial, gender, and sexual identities.
 This course will explore the terrain of American sport in the twentieth century as a way to understand the profound impact that the phenomenon of athletic competition has had in the development of American race and gender relations.
 We will pay particular attention to how the racial, gender, and sexual identities of African American, Native American, Latino/a, and Asian American athletes shaped the purposes, participation, and meaning of sport.
 Moreover, we will delve into the events, icons, and cultural meanings of sports over the last century.
-Prerequisite: ERS 100 or RGS 100 or WGS 100.
+Prerequisite: RGS 100.
 Offered Occasionally.

 RGS/SOC 316 Cr.3